 HOW DO I BECOME A YOUTH SPONSOR?
 To become a youth sponsor fill out a Youth/Teen Sponsor Profile.
-You can obtain the profile by calling Parent Central Services.
-Once the profile is completed, mail or email it back to the School Liaison Officer.
+You can obtain the profile by calling the SLO.
+Once the profile is completed, mail or email it back to the School Liaison usarmy.mccoy.imcom-fmwrc.mbx.slo@mail.mil.
 When a youth requests sponsorship we will match you up according to your age and interests.